deniskropp/DirectFB/gfxdrivers/unichrome/Readme.txt

   is fully visible where the primary layer's alpha is 255, and invisible (= graphics visible) where the alpha is 0.

-  There are two options to overcome this:

-  The first is to use the special pixel format AiRGB.

-  The second is to XOR the alpha channel of the surface, e.g. just before flipping the primary surface.
-This can be done as follows:

-  void InvertSurfaceAlpha(IDirectFBSurface* surface)
-  {
-      int w,h;

-      surface->SetColor(surface, 0, 0, 0, 0xff);
-      surface->SetDrawingFlags(surface, DSDRAW_XOR);
-      surface->GetSize(surface, &w, &h);
-      surface->FillRectangle(surface, 0, 0, w, h);
-  }
+  This requires the special pixel format AiRGB.
+Accelerated blitting to AiRGB surfaces is supported but blending is not.
+If blending is required, use a convential RGB surface first and blit the composed image to the AiRGB layer surface.

 * Do not use the CPU to write into VRAM surfaces, unless where absolutely needed (ie system -> video blits).
 CPU accesses